truenas/documentation/content/SCALECLIReference/Storage/CLIDataset.md

 {{< /expand >}}
 {{< /expand >}}

-### Create Command wip
+### Create Command
-Use the `Create` command to create datasets or ZVols.
+Use the `Create` command to create datasets or zvols.

 {{< expand "Using the Create Command" "v" >}}
 #### Description
-The `create` command has one required property and 38 optional prperties.
+The `create` command has one required property and 38 optional properties.
 Of these, set `share_type` and `casesensitivity` as these cannot be changed after creating a new dataset.
 See **Create Properties** below for details.
 The `create` command is a complex command.